Yhg1s/zipfile-hacks/README.md

 # zipfile-hacks

-Hacks on top of zipfile
+Hacks on top of the zipfile module, to demonstrate how the ZIP format works.